Electronics Engineering Technician

 Reports: A formal presentation, in printed form, of theory, lab results, work completed, or research.

 Labs: Practical application of theory done in lab rooms and recorded in lab notebooks.

 Missed Work: Absent students are responsible for content covered during missed lectures/labs and the work assigned during missed lectures/labs.
 It is the student's responsibility for making sure that information regarding missed work is correct.

-Due dates for assignments, reports and labs are needed in order to evaluate them in a timely manner.
-What's more, meeting deadlines demonstrates that you have the ability to organize your time, prioritize tasks and is a trait that employers demand of our graduates.
+Due dates for assignments, reports, and labs are needed in order to evaluate them in a timely manner.
+What's more, meeting deadlines demonstrates that you have the ability to organize your time, prioritize tasks, and this is a trait that employers demand of our graduates.

 Late assignments or reports, may be subject to the following: (Refer to guidelines below for clarification.)